MicrosoftDocs/azure-reference-other/studio-module-reference/two-class-locally-deep-support-vector-machine.md

 7. For **Sigmoid sharpness**, type a value to use for the scaling parameter σ.

-     Larger values mean that the tanh in local kernel Θ (theta) is saturated, whereas a smaller value implies a more linear operating range for theta.
+     Larger values mean that the **tanh** in local kernel Θ (theta) is saturated, whereas a smaller value implies a more linear operating range for theta.
 You can find the full optimization formula in the [Technical Notes](#Notes) section.

      If the default value (1) does not work well, you can also try {0.1, 0.01, 0.001}.

-8. In **Number of iterations**, indicate how many times the algorithm should update the classifier parameters by using a random subset of examples.
+8. In **Number of iterations**, indicate how many times the algorithm should update the classifier parameters with a random subset of examples.

 9. For **Feature normalizer**, choose a method to use in normalizing feature values.
 The following  methods are supported:

-    -   **Binning normalizer**.
-The binning normalizer creates bins of equal size, and then normalizes every value in each bin to be divided by the total number of bins.
+    -   **Binning normalizer**: The binning normalizer creates bins of equal size, and then normalizes every value in each bin to be divided by the total number of bins.

-    -   **Gaussian normalizer**.
-The Gaussian normalizer rescales the values of each feature to have a mean of 0 and a variance of 1.
-This is done by computing the mean and the variance of each feature, and then, for each instance, subtracting the mean value and dividing by the square root of the variance (the standard deviation).
+    -   **Gaussian normalizer**: The Gaussian normalizer rescales the values of each feature to have a mean of 0 and a variance of 1.
+This is done by computing the mean and the variance of each feature.
+Then, for each instance, the mean value is subtracted, and the result divided by the square root of the variance (the standard deviation).

-    -   **Min-Max normalizer**.
-The min-max normalizer linearly rescales every feature to the [0,1] interval.
+    -   **Min-Max normalizer**: The min-max normalizer linearly rescales every feature to the [0,1] interval.

          Rescaling to the [0,1] interval is done by shifting the values of each feature so that the minimal value is 0, and then dividing by the new maximal value (which is the difference between the original maximal and minimal values).

-    -   **Do not normalize**.
-No normalization is performed.
+    -   **Do not normalize**: No normalization is performed.

 10. In **Random number seed**, type a value to use as a seed if you want to ensure reproducibility across runs.

 11. Select the **Allow unknown categorical levels** option to create a group for unknown values in the testing or validation sets.

      If you deselect it, the model can accept only the values that are contained in the training data.
 In the former case, the model might be less precise for known values, but it can provide better predictions for new (unknown) values.

-12. Train the model.
+12. Connect a tagged dataset and one of the [training modules](machine-learning-train.md):

-    -   If you set **Create trainer mode** to **Single Parameter**, connect a tagged dataset and the [Train Model](train-model.md) module.
+    -   If you set **Create trainer mode** to **Single Parameter**, use the [Train Model](train-model.md) module.

-    -   If you set **Create trainer mode** to **Parameter Range**, connect a tagged dataset and train the model by using [Tune Model Hyperparameters](tune-model-hyperparameters.md).
+    -   If you set **Create trainer mode** to **Parameter Range**, use the [Tune Model Hyperparameters](tune-model-hyperparameters.md) module.

     > [!NOTE]
+    >
-    >  -   If you pass a parameter range to [Train Model](train-model.md), it will use only the first value in the parameter range list.
+    > If you pass a parameter range to [Train Model](train-model.md), it uses only the first value in the parameter range list.
+    >
-    > -   If you pass a single set of parameter values to the [Tune Model Hyperparameters](tune-model-hyperparameters.md) module, when it expects a range of settings for each parameter, it ignores the values and using the default values for the learner.
+    > If you pass a single set of parameter values to the [Tune Model Hyperparameters](tune-model-hyperparameters.md) module, when it expects a range of settings for each parameter, it ignores the values and uses the default values for the learner.
+    >
-    > -   If you select the **Parameter Range** option and enter a single value for any parameter, that single value you specified will be used throughout the sweep, even if other parameters change across a range of values.
+    > If you select the **Parameter Range** option and enter a single value for any parameter, that single value you specified is used throughout the sweep, even if other parameters change across a range of values.

+13. Run the experiment.

+### Results

+After training is complete:

-13. When the model is trained, right-click the output of the [Train Model](train-model.md) module (or [Tune Model Hyperparameters](tune-model-hyperparameters.md) module) and select **Visualize** to see a summary of the model's parameters.
++ To see a summary of the model's parameters, right-click the output of the [Train Model](train-model.md) module or [Tune Model Hyperparameters](tune-model-hyperparameters.md) module, and select **Visualize**.

++ To save a snapshpt of the trained model, right-click the **Trained model** output and select **Save As Trained Model**.
+This model is not updated on successive runs of the same experiment.

++  To perform cross-validation against a labeled data set, connect the untrained model to [Cross-Validate Model](cross-validate-model.md).

-##  <a name="Notes"></a> Technical Notes
+##  <a name="Notes"></a> Technical notes

+This section contains implementation details, tips, and answers to frequently asked questions.

+### Tips

 This LD-SVM classifier is most useful under the following conditions:

 -   You have a binary classification issue, or you can reduce your issue to a binary classification task.